ae.gif

 While we strive to provide the most accurate predictions possible, real-world factors always introduce some variability.

-🚨 Why is the Audience preview slow to load?
-Large audiences or segments with many conditions can be slow to load.
-Don't worry, you can continue editing your segment even while the preview is loading. 😅
+Large audiences or segments with many conditions can be slower to load.
+Don’t worry—you can continue editing your segment even while the preview is loading. 😅